Naigamesha: Literature

+Jainism

-According to the Kalpa Sutra, Naigamesha, on the orders of the king of the gods Indra, transferred the embryo of the Tirthankar Mahavira from the womb of the Brahmin (priest class) woman Devananda to the Kshatriya (ruling caste) Trishala, who finally delivers Mahavira.
-According to the Shvetambara text Neminanathacharita, which recalls the life of the Tirthankar Neminatha, Krishna – a cousin of Neminatha and generally venerated as Hindu deity – worships Naigamesha to beget a son from his second wife Satyabhama; a son who equals his first-born Pradyumna, from his first wife Rukmini.
+According to the Kalpa Sutra, Naigamesha, on the orders of the king of the gods Indra, transferred the embryo of the Tirthankara Mahavira from the womb of the Brahmin (priest class) woman Devananda to the Kshatriya (ruling caste) Trishala, who finally delivers Mahavira.
+According to the Śvetāmbara text Neminanathacharita, which recalls the life of the Tirthankara Neminatha, Krishna – a cousin of Neminatha and generally venerated as Hindu deity – worships Naigamesha to beget a son from his second wife Satyabhama; a son who equals his first-born Pradyumna, from his first wife Rukmini.
 Other texts portray Satyabhama praying to the deity.

-In Hinduism
+Hinduism

 In Hinduism, Naigamesha is associated with Kartikeya, the god of war and is frequently mentioned as Naigameya.
 Naigamesha is an epithet and a form of Kartikeya, where he is generally depicted goat-headed.
 In other instances, Naigamesha is described as the son or brother of the war god.
 Hindu texts like the Brahmanas, the Grihya sutras and medicinal texts mention a similar deity with a ram's head.
 As a fearsome follower of Kartikeya, Naigamesha was feared and worshipped to ward off evil.
 Later, he evolved into the patron of childbirth.